 Beamforming is different in that the signals are distributed, or beamed, directly to the connected devices.
 The technology locates the laptop, smartphone, or other device and sends the wireless signal directly to it.
 If multiple devices are connected, the signal is split to identify and target each device.

-So why should a person consider using beamforming Wi-Fi for their home or office network?
-There are several key benefits.
-These include extended Wi-Fi range, improved bandwidth utilization, fewer dead spots, better throughput, a more stable connection, and reduces RF interference.
-In short?
-You’ll gain greater performance and reliability through your wireless network.
+So why should you care about beamforming Wi-Fi for your home or office network?
+There are several key benefits: extended effective range, fewer dead spots, better throughput at a distance, and a more stable connection because a stronger signal reaches the client.
+In short, you gain greater performance and reliability across your wireless network.

 Sources